Retail Tax on Heavy Trucks, Trailers, and Tractors

 cost of parts and accessories installed by the lessor and a presumed markup percentage.

 A related person is any member of the same controlled group as the manufacturer, producer, or importer.
-Do not treat
+Don't treat

 as a related person a person that sells the articles through a permanent retail establishment in the normal course of being